hashicorp/consul/website/source/docs/connect/index.html.md

    locally without installing anything else.

  - The [Kubernetes guide](https://learn.hashicorp.com/consul/getting-started-k8s/minikube)
-   walks you though configuring Consul Connect in Kubernetes using the Helm chart, and using intentions.
+   walks you through configuring Consul Connect in Kubernetes using the Helm chart, and using intentions.
 You can run the guide on Minikube or an extant Kubernets cluster.